mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 If a Weapons critical hit is scored on a large ship by another large ship, choose randomly between the weapon systems on the ship.
-If the weapons are multiple (turrets, barbettes, bays, point- defence batteries, ammunition storage), use the
-Cargo and Weapons Critical Hit Severity table to determine what has been disabled or destroyed.
+If the weapons are multiple (turrets, barbettes, bays, point-defence batteries, ammunition storage), use the Cargo and Weapons Critical Hit Severity table to determine what has been disabled or destroyed.
 For example, if the Referee randomly determines